haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/getting-user-input/form_elements/form_elements.md

 _* "best" is a relative term, but there are User Experience principles and best practices that should be followed when designing forms._

 <h3 id="labels">Form Labels</h3>
 In most cases every text field, text box, radio button group, checkbox or checkbox group, drop down selector and multi-select box will have a label.
-There are two variations of form {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} – "label-left" and "label-top".
+There are two variations of form {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} – "label-left" and "label-top".
 Depending on the layout of the page and/or task-at-hand, either of these may be implemented, but whichever layout is deemed appropriate it should be used consistency throughout a given task.

 <br />
 _**Example of label-top**_